How to Optimize Thyroid Hormone Conversion

 Addressing the considerations above is just “good medicine” anyway.
 As I said above, they can all be triggers for Hashimoto’s and I’d say…any autoimmunity.
 All are a recipe for optimizing your health and living your best life.
 The added benefit is that you’ll get way more mileage from any efforts—pharmaceutical or nonpharmaceutical—in optimizing your thyroid health.

 If you’d like to talk through any of this, I invite you to schedule a Jumpstart session with me.
-Rest assured, it IS a coaching session and at the end of the conversation, I’ll share with you what it would look like to move forward with a private coaching program.
+Rest assured, it IS a coaching session and at the end of the conversation, I’ll share with you what it would look like to move forward with a private, precision coaching program.

 Comments